-The Mowat Centre, a non-partisan think tank located at the Munk School of Global Affairs and Public Policy, will be closing by June 30, in an announcement by Director Andrew Parkin on April 29.
+The Mowat Centre, a non-partisan think tank located at the Munk School of Global Affairs and Public Policy, will be closing by June 30, as announced by Director Andrew Parkin on April 29.
 The closure comes in light of the provincial government’s cancellation of the Centre’s funding agreement.

 Established in 2009, the Mowat Centre reported on public policy topics related to Ontario and Canada.
 Previous research covered nonprofits, immigration, income and employment trends, the digital revolution in the health sector, and education.
 It ultimately aimed to “suggest new but practical ways of looking at long-standing public policy challenges, free from the constraints of short-term political pressures or policy choices of the past.”